-If software can now be architected and designed within the development teams (and not in s special guild), something must be changed.
+Something must be changed if the software can now be architected and designed within the development teams (and not in s special guild).

 The first change was that architects and senior engineers were now integrated within Agile teams.
 The second change was abandoning large-scale solution designs and favouring small-scale, feature-level efforts.

 - How do we keep different teams working on the same codebase from implementing inconsistent software architecture and design?

 - How do we ensure that an optimum software design is produced if closely related features are not designed and implemented together because they happen to be separated by a few weeks in the backlog?